top of page

 Headache

-We recommend yearly comprehensive physical examinations to ensure your pets overall health is in good standing.
-A physical exam includes checking the eyes and ears, listening to the heart and lungs, as well as examining the mouth to stay ahead of dental disease.
-We will also be monitoring overall health by monitoring your pets haircoat quality (which can indicate various metabolic and allergic diseases), as well as their body condition to ensure they are maintaining a proper weight.
-All findings in a physical exam will be discussed with you and we can make changes together, to ensure your pet stays healthy.
-We also recommend yearly fecal exams to ensure there are no intestinal parasites or bacteria, which can harm your pet.
-If a parasite or bacteria (round worms, hook worms, whip worms, tape worms or giardia) are detected on these routine screenings, these can be easily treated.
+We recommend yearly, comprehensive, physical examinations for every pet, to ensure your pets overall health is in good standing.
+A physical exam includes checking your pets eyes and ears, listening to the heart and lungs, checking their lymph nodes, as well as checking their mouth to see if there are any abnormalities and staying ahead of dental disease.
+We also monitor overall health of the coat quality (which can indicate various metabolic disorders, allergic responses, ectoparasites), as well as their body condition score to ensure they are maintaining a proper weight.
+All findings in a physical exam will be discussed with you and we can come up with a plan together to make any necessary changes to ensure your pet stays healthy.

 Preventative Health Vaccines